 Partnering with an influencer

-Instagram practically birthed the concept of the ‘influencer’ – and is teaming with high-profile users that have into the millions of followers each.
+Instagram practically birthed the concept of the ‘influencer’, and is teaming with high-profile users that have into the millions of followers each.
 That’s not to say you need to partner with someone quite so influential though.
-Finding someone who’s relevant to your event who has even a few thousand followers can be a great way to spread the word.
+In the world of social media, ‘micro influencers’ are people who have a reasonable amount of followers – between around 1000 and 100,000 – but nowhere near as many as a celebrity.

 Running an Instagram giveaway